99-devops/99devops_web/content/posts/ftps.md

 ```
 Now we have generate our self-signed certificate.
 Let’s configure FTP

+### Installing and configuring FTP

-Search if repo is available, if available install
+Search if vsftpd package is available, if available install vsftpd.

 ```
 % yum search vsftp